-For additional information about JNDI and Clusters see "Introduction to WebLogic Server Clustering."
+For additional information about JNDI and Clusters see Understanding WebLogic Server Clustering.

-Using JNDI from Within J2EE Components
+Using JNDI from Within Java EE Components

-Although it is possible for J2EE components to use the global environment directly, it is preferable to use the component environment.
-Each J2EE component within a J2EE application had its own component environment which is set up based on information contained in the component's deployment descriptors.
+Although it is possible for Java EE components to use the global environment directly, it is preferable to use the component environment.
+Each Java EE component within a Java EE application had its own component environment which is set up based on information contained in the component's deployment descriptors.

-J2EE components are able to look up their component environments using the following code:
+Java EE components are able to look up their component environments using the following code:

-'''

 Context ctx = new InitailContext();

-'''

-Context comp\env = (Context)ctx.lookup("java:comp/env");
+Context comp_env = (Context)ctx.lookup("java:comp/env");

-Because you are working within a J2EE component, you do not need to set up the Hashtable or Environment objects to define the connection information.
+Because you are working within a Java EE component, you do not need to set up the Hashtable or Environment objects to define the connection information.